ViennaRNA/ViennaRNA/doc/source/utils/datastructures/arrays.rst

 Arrays
 ======

-Interface for an abstract implementation of an array data structure
+Interface for an abstract implementation of an array data structure.

 Arrays of a particular ``Type`` are defined and initialized using the following code: